maubanel/UE5-Blueprints/collision/README.md

 ##### `Step 9.`\|`ITB`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Now go into the game and reposition so the collision box is above the floor and centered in the room.

+Go back to the **blueprint**.
+Make sure you are in the **Event Graph** tab.
+Drag and drop the **TextInRoom2** component into the scene graph.
+Left click the blue pin from this node and let go.
+This will now make sure that the context sensitive search will be items that are compatible with this reference.
+Start typing in **Set Text** to get the **Set Text** node.

 ![alt_text](images/.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

+Since we added a **Collision** component the event graph shows a **Begin Overlap** event.
+This will trigger only one time when two objects overlap.
+In our case it will be the player's collision volume with this blueprint.
+It will only trigger a second time if the object leaves the collision volume then re-enters.
+Connect the execution pin from the **EventActorBeginOverlap** greyed out node to the **Set Text** node you just created.

 ![alt_text](images/.jpg)